radical-cybertools/radical.repex.at/docs/source/pages/futurework.rst

 .. _futurework:

 ***********
-Future Work
+Preview
 ***********

-In this section we will describe some of the features, which will be available in RepEx in a near future.
+In this section we will describe some of the features, which have been developed but have not been released yet.
+They will be available in RepEx (as beta) in the very near future.

 Replica Exchange Patterns
 =========================